anumaims/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm /tmp/my_first_directory/betty
-rm -r /tmp/my_first_directory: Deletes the directory my_first_directory that is in the /tmp directory. cd .. : changes the working directory to the previous one ls -la . .. : Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format. file /tmp/iamafile
+rm -r /tmp/my_first_directory: Deletes the directory my_first_directory that is in the /tmp directory. cd .. : changes the working directory to the previous one ls -la /bin . .. : Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format. file /tmp/iamafile: prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script. ln -s /bin/ls _ls_ :Create a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory.